Ukwala Supermarkets: Recent developments

-Beginning in April 2013, Tuskys Supermarkets, a rival chain, entered into a private deal with Ukwala, whereby Tuskys would buy six Ukwala stores in the Nairobi area.
-To arrive at a fair price, Tuskys took over the management of two of the stores, to assess traffic and commercial flow at those locations.
-The two chains did not consult the Competition Authority of Kenya (CAK), as required by law.
-When CAK learned of the transaction, the regulator stopped the deal and fined the two chains a total of KES:5.3 million (about US$62,000).
+In April 2013, Tuskys Supermarkets, a rival chain, entered into a private deal with Ukwala, whereby Tuskys would buy six Ukwala stores in the Nairobi area.
+To arrive at a fair price, Tuskys took over the management of two stores to assess traffic and commercial flow at those locations.
+The two chains did not consult the Competition Authority of Kenya (CAK), as the law requires.
+When CAK learned of the transaction, the regulator stopped the deal and fined the two chains a total of KES:5.3 million (about US$38,000).
 CAK ordered the management arrangements to be reversed.
-When the supermarket chains did not move fast enough, CAK closed the two stores.
+CAK closed the two stores when the supermarket chains did not move fast enough.
 Tuskys, however, obtained a temporary court injunction reversing the CAK directive, until a full court hearing on the matter can be arranged in the future.

-On 29 May 2015, the Botswana-based supermarket chain Choppies reached an agreement to purchase Ukwala's ten stores for approximately US $10 million (KSh990 million).
-Five of the stores are located in Kisumu, three in Nairobi, and two in Nakuru.
+On 29 May 2015, the Botswana-based supermarket chain Choppies agreed to purchase Ukwala's ten stores for approximately US $10 million (KSh 1.4 billion).
+Five stores are in Kisumu, three in Nairobi, and two in Nakuru.
 The owners of Ukwala are reported to be exiting the retail consumer business.
 The transaction received Kenyan regulatory approval in November 2015.
-In October 2016, Choppies announced its intention to invest KSh754.7 million (approx. US$7.57 million) into Ukwala, over the next three years, to open up more stores.
+In October 2016, Choppies announced its intention to invest KSh 754.7 million (approx. US$5.4 million) into Ukwala, over the next three years, to open up more stores.